breebchi/code_snippets/README.md

 # code_snippets
-This is where I throw potentially useful snippets of code.
+This is where I throw potentially useful code snippets.
 ## RSAKeyGenerator
 I needed to generate and test RSA keys for my project and for so;e reason internet offered very poor answers.
 I made this class to serve purpose and eventually thought it would be nice to clean it and share it with people to use.